MiddletonCommunityVoice/services-list/content/support/the-lighthouse-project.md

 ---

 ### Information
 Many activities for men and women.
-Men in Shed / Knit & Natter
+Men in Sheds / Knit & Natter

 ### Opening Times
 * Mon - Fri 10am to 4pm   See timetable online at the website